Tomasz-Kluczkowski/d2r_multibox/README.md

 ## Launching multiple D2R.exe on your machine

-Once you set everything up as in instructions above, run `D2R_Launch_All.ps1` with administrator priviledges (required for `handle64.exe` to be able to kill the process that blocks mutliple D2R.exe copies on one machine).
+Once you set everything up as in instructions above, run `D2R_Launch_All.ps1` with administrator priviledges (required for `handle64.exe` to be able to kill the process that blocks running mutliple D2R.exe copies on one machine).

 **NOTE**: AutoIt will be controlling your mouse and keyboard to get to lobby and create/join game for each battlenet account data present in `.config.json`.